 May 15 - August 15

-Norwich University offers internship course credit in many subject areas that can count toward electives within your major or minor.
+Norwich University offers academic credit in many subject areas; these can count toward electives within your major or minor.
 A complete list of internship courses can be found in the resources section of Handshake.

 Apply for mileage reimbursement to travel to your internship.

-Work experience help us to develop transferrable skills such as, work ethic, verbal and written communication, attention for detail, critical thinking amongst many others!
-Additionally, you gain an understanding of professionalism and how companies work.
-All experience is valuable in some way it is all in the way you sell it!
+Professional experience helps us to develop transferable skills such as work ethic, verbal and written communication, attention to detail, and critical thinking, among many others.
+Additionally, you gain an understanding of professionalism in the workplace and how companies operate.
+All experience is valuable in some way—it is all in how you sell it.

 Research and Fellowships